COURSE STRUCTURE

 | Intelligent process automation (RPA) |

-YEAR 2 – Elective courses [or specialization courses] (Trimester IV, V)
+YEAR 2 – Specialization courses

-MARKETING AND FINANCE MANAGEMENT
+MARKETING AND FINANCE

 MARKETING